usmaanalii/frontend-boilerplate/README.md

 ```

 In order to use jQuery with ES6, simply add the followine line of code, to the
-file top of the files.
+top of the files (which require it).

 ``` javascript
 import $ from 'jquery';